stoopfrench/RESTful_Movie_API_Node/readme.md

 POST `http://localhost:8080/titles`

-	Creates a new entry in the database.
+	Creates a new movie in the database.

-	Template: `{id: 'number', title: 'string', year: 'number', genres: 'string'}`
+	Template: {id: 'number', title: 'string', year: 'number', genres: 'string'}

 Update a Movie

 PATCH `http://localhost:8080/titles/<id>`

-	Updates one or more values in the database.
+	Updates one or more values of a movie in the database.

-	Template: `[{ propName: <movie-property-name>, value: <new-property-value }]`
+	Template: [{ propName: <movie-property-name>, value: <new-property-value }]

 Genre Index